promod/promod4/readme.txt

 NOTES FOR SERVER-ADMINS AND SERVER-HOSTING COMPANIES

-The dvar fs_game "mods/promodlive211" is forced for match-servers and do not rename any files or modify contents of them.
+The dvar fs_game "mods/promodlive212" is forced for match-servers and do not rename any files or modify contents of them.
-However custom servers with skins etc. must use something else than "mods/promodlive211" for example "mods/promodlive211_custom", it's not restricted and you are free to modify files as well.
+However custom servers with skins etc. must use something else than "mods/promodlive212" for example "mods/promodlive212_custom", it's not restricted and you are free to modify files as well.

-Included with Promod is two PunkBuster MD5 configs, "stock_iwd_md5.cfg" and "promod_iwd_md5.cfg" which you can put in the pb-folder on your server, it contains checksums for the stock IWD-files as well as Promod-IWD for use with PunkBuster MD5 facility to prevent custom skins and other forms of cheating and abusing and can be loaded in-game by typing "\rcon pb_sv_load stock_iwd_md5.cfg" and "\rcon pb_sv_load promod_iwd_md5.cfg".
+Included with Promod are two PunkBuster MD5 configs, "stock_iwd_md5.cfg" and "promod_iwd_md5.cfg" which you can put in the pb-folder on your server, it contains checksums for the stock IWD-files as well as Promod-IWD for use with PunkBuster MD5 facility to prevent custom skins and other forms of cheating and abusing and can be loaded in-game by typing "\rcon pb_sv_load stock_iwd_md5.cfg" and "\rcon pb_sv_load promod_iwd_md5.cfg".

 In order to be automatically-executed, the list of checks needs to be included into the automatically-executed PunkBuster configuration files on your server (pbsv.cfg or pbsvuser.cfg):